-Sun, W. 2016, 'Mediatization of yangsheng: The political and cultural economy of health education through media in China' in Martin, F. & Lewis, T. (eds), Lifestyle Media in Asia Consumption, Aspiration and Identity, Routledge, New York, pp. 67-81.View/Download from: UTS OPUS or Publisher's site
+Sun, W 2016, 'Mediatization of yangsheng: The political and cultural economy of health education through media in China' in Martin, F & Lewis, T (eds), Lifestyle Media in Asia Consumption, Aspiration and Identity, Routledge, New York, pp. 67-81.View/Download from: Publisher's site

-Sun, W. 2014, 'Mediatization with Chinese characteristics; political legitimacy, public diplomacy and the new art of propaganda' in Lundby, K. (ed), Mediatization of Communication, De Gruyter Mouton, pp. 87-105.View/Download from: UTS OPUS or Publisher's site
+Sun, W 2014, 'Mediatization with Chinese Characteristics: Political Legitimacy, Public Diplomacy and the New Art of Propaganda' in Lundby, K (ed), Mediatization of Communication, De Gruyter Mouton, Berlin, pp. 87-105.View/Download from: Publisher's site

 Indust rialization involves a range of spatia l and institutional practices that "turn a young and rural body into an industri alized and productive laborer" (Pun 2005: 77), tra nsform ing " lazy" a nd "unproductive" laborers " bodies and minds, behaviours and beliefs, gestures and habits, and attitudes and aptitudes" (79).
 These practices incl ude placi ng the body on ind ividu ated positions on the assembly line (Rofel 1999), and imposing the t imeta ble.
 Note t he followi ng poem about how a dago"g (working for the boss) migrant reacts to the factory bell: